 If you have an outdoor cat, it is also important to apply flea and tick prevention every month.

-The Maine Coon diet is essentially the same as any other domestic cat, but nutrition is even more important for this breed than for most other cats.
+The Maine Coon diet is essentially the same as any other domestic cat, but nutrition plays a more important role for this large cat breed than for most other cats.

 Since they are so large, Maine Coons need a lot of calories and protein to reach their full size.

-Improper nutrition can stunt your cat’s growth, and cause other health problems.
+Improper nutrition can stunt your cat’s growth and are part-responsible for causing these Maine Coon health problems.

 Since domestic cats were originally desert dwellers, they drink little water and expect to get most of their water from their food.

-Dry food is essential for dental hygiene, and it does not become spoiled as quickly as wet food.
+Dry food is essential for dental hygiene and does not become spoiled as quickly as wet food.